What is Simulated Annealing?

 If you don’t want to read the full article, here is a short list of advice:

-• Always save the best-seen answer, not the last one.
+- Always save the best-seen answer, not the last one.

-• Print the number of checked transitions and compare them to your estimations.
+- Print the number of checked transitions and compare them to your estimations.

-• Draw/print stats about how often you accept bad transitions.
+- Draw/print stats about how often you accept bad transitions.

-• To pick temp_start and temp_end use very big and very small values to estimate the expected score.
-Then move them closer to each other until everything breaks dramatically.
+use very big and very small values to estimate the expected score.
+Then move them closer to each other until everything breaks dramatically. - Do not do premature optimizations.
+Before doing them, increase the TimeLimit and check if the score improves.

-• If you really want to optimize, make a score calculation O(1), cache the time and temperature, and optimize the random number generator.
+, cache the time and temperature, and optimize the random number generator.

 You can check the source code of all the experiments on GitHub.